 The park sits either side of the motorway.
 A pedestrian over-bridge links The Terrace side of the park to the Botanic Garden.

-Bolton Street Memorial Park is open daily from dawn to dusk.
+Bolton Street Cemetery is open daily from dawn to dusk.

 Bolton Street chapel